 The HHS risk adjustment methodology was first described in the HHS Notice of Benefit and Payment Parameters for 2014 final rule (78 FR 15410), which was published in the Federal Register on March 11, 2013.
-The HHS risk adjustment methodology for the 2021 benefit year is described in the HHS Notice of Benefit and Payment Parameters for 2021 final rule (85 FR 29164) (2021 Payment Notice final rule), which was published in the Federal Register on May 14, 2020.2 The 2021 benefit year implements a new Version 07 (V07) HHS-HCC classification.
-Changes to the previous Version 05 (V05) classification. referred to as Version 06a, were initially detailed in a technical paper posted June 17, 2019: Potential Updates to HHS-HCCs for the HHS-operated Risk Adjustment Program.3 HHS conducted further analyses and applied additional classification changes, referred to as Version 06b, which were described in the HHS Notice of Benefit and Payment Parameters for 2021 proposed rule (85 FR 7088).
-4 Following input from the public on proposed changes and internal review and analysis, HHS finalized the V07 HHS-HCC classification with certain modifications from Version 06b in the 2021 Payment Notice final rule.
-A draft V07 ICD-10 to HHS-HCC Crosswalk for benefit year 2021 was posted May 12, 2020,5 and the final V07 classification changes were presented in the 2021 Payment Notice final rule.2 In addition to classification changes, the 2021 benefit year risk adjustment models were recalibrated using blended coefficients from the 2016, 2017, and 2018 enrollee-level External Data Gathering Environment (EDGE) data.
-As described in the 2021 Payment Notice final rule, the HHS risk adjustment methodology gradually transitioned from using
+The HHS risk adjustment methodology for the 2022 benefit year is described in the HHS Notice of Benefit and Payment Parameters for 2022 final rule (86 FR 24140) (2022 Payment Notice final rule), which was published in the Federal Register on May 5, 2021.
+The 2022 benefit year uses the Version 07 (V07) HHS-HCC classification, first implemented in the 2021 benefit year.
+The 2022 benefit year risk adjustment model was recalibrated using blended coefficients from the 2016, 2017, and 2018 enrollee-level External Data Gathering Environment (EDGE) data.
+The high-cost risk pool calculation incorporated into the HHS risk adjustment methodology since the 2018 benefit year continued with the same parameters for the 2022 benefit year.